-All vacant mounted, motorcycle, detective/investigator, and administrative positions shall be advertised in both Divisions.
+All vacant non-traditional patrol positions shall be advertised in both Divisions.
 Management shall not be required to interview more than three (3) officers per vacant position.
+All temporary duty (TDY) appointments to non-traditional patrol assignments will not last longer than one (1) year before advertisement and interview, as described above, will take place.